ktonon/two-medium-model/README.md

 With no global rift system and no subduction, Venus cannot expand its surface area in a steady fashion.
-Any material created internally, whether by conventional processes or---under 2MM---by compression-driven hydrogen synthesis, has only one meaningful escape route: **episodic volcanism**.
+Any material created internally, whether by conventional processes or—under 2MM—by compression-driven hydrogen synthesis, has only one meaningful escape route: **episodic volcanism**.
 But volcanism deposits new material *on top of* the old crust, thickening and stressing it rather than relieving internal